ZSYTurbo/bdd-undergra-thinking/README.md

 When performing an OR operation on all IP addresses, a forward-encoded BDD will directly reach the terminal after recursing to x15.
 If the result is already 1 (for an OR operation, 1 OR any value is 1), the recursion will not continue.
 However, in reverse encoding, for a 16-bit IP address, only bits starting from x16 are valid.
 Therefore, when performing an OR operation between a 32-bit and a 16-bit IP address, the recursion will start from x0 for the 32-bit IP address and only become valid for the 16-bit IP address when it reaches x16.
 This wastes a significant amount of recursion time, leading to differences in time overhead.

-For more details, you can see pthe pdf in the supplement.
+For more details, you can see the pdf in the supplement.

 #### #2 Construct